aws-samples/mwaa-disaster-recovery/README.md

 ### Using the Metadata Backup and Restore DAGs Independently

-There might be a situation where you simply want to backup and restore metadata without the need to utilize the full DR solution.
+There might be a need where you only want to perform backup and restore operations without the full DR solution.
 You can run the backup and restore independently in two modes:

 For production use in a public web server mode, we recommend using the published [mwaa_dr](https://pypi.org/project/mwaa-dr/) library to create the necessary DAG for backup and restore in your MWAA environment.

-For a private webserver mode, you can copy the [assets/dags/mwass_dr](assets/dags/mwaa_dr/) folder to your S3's `dags` folder.
+For a private webserver mode, you can copy the [assets/dags/mwaa_dr](assets/dags/mwaa_dr/) folder to your S3's `dags` folder.

 For both modes, please make sure of the following:
 1. Ensure you have an S3 bucket created to store the backup.